Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

 - Indexes on BLOB and TEXT columns must specify index prefix length.

-- BLOB and TEXT columns can not have non-NULL DEFAULT value.
+- BLOB and TEXT columns can be assigned a default value only if the value is written as an expression, even if the expression value is a literal

 - Only the first ``max_sort_length`` bytes of the column are used when sorting.